-Extruded Polystyrene (causes blisters).

-Blue Board, Pink Board or any other colored board (outgases and causes blisters).
-Bare wood or strips of bare wood (outgases and loss of elasticity, 3-point adhesion).
-Anything that you are unsure about check with Perma-Chink Systems before using it.
+- Extruded Polystyrene, XPS (causes blisters). - Blue Board, Pink Board or any other colored board (outgases and causes blisters). - Barewood or strips of bare wood (outgases and loss of elasticity, 3-point adhesion). - Polyurethane foam (PurFill, GreatStuff, etc.). - Foil Faced Substrates (sealants will adheres well to the foil) - Anything that you are unsure about check with Perma-Chink Systems before using it.

-The role backing materials play when sealing a seam.
+The role backing materials play when sealing a seam